The Awakening (Doctor Who): Plot

-The Fifth Doctor promises to take his companions Tegan and Vislor to 1984 so Tegan can spend some time with her grandfather, Andrew Verney.
+The Fifth Doctor promises to take his companions Tegan and Turlough to 1984 so Tegan can spend some time with her grandfather, Andrew Verney.
 The Doctor sets the coordinates to Little Hodcombe, where Verney resides.
-However, the TARDIS experiences some turbulence and arrives in what appears to be the 17th century, but is actually a historical reenactment of the English Civil War, led by the town’s magistrate, Sir George Hutchinson.
+However, the TARDIS experiences some turbulence and arrives in what appears to be the 17th century, but is actually a historical reenactment of the English Civil War, led by the village's magistrate, Sir George Hutchinson.

-Hutchinson explains that the town is celebrating the anniversary of the Battle of Little Hodcombe and urges the Doctor to join the celebration.
+Hutchinson explains that the village is celebrating the anniversary of the Battle of Little Hodcombe and urges the Doctor to join the celebration.
 The Doctor discovers that the war games are being used to feed a creature called the Malus, which feeds on psychic energy.
 Tegan is taken prisoner and forced to change into a 17th-century costume to become the Queen of the May, who will be burned alive in a special ceremony.
 The Doctor and local schoolteacher Jane Hampden try to persuade Hutchinson to stop the games, as the final battle will be for real.
 Hutchinson refuses and orders Colonel Ben Woolsey to kill the Doctor.
 However, once Hutchinson leaves, Woolsey joins forces with the Doctor and rescues Tegan.
 The Doctor and his two companions, along with Woolsey and Hampden, work together to defeat the Malus and stop Hutchinson.

-Tegan, still wanting to visit her grandfather, persuades The Doctor to stay in Little Hodcombe for a while.
+Tegan, still wanting to visit her grandfather, persuades the Doctor to stay in Little Hodcombe for a while.